 private static string EmbeddedLibraries =

 AppDomain.CurrentDomain.AssemblyResolve += CurrentDomain_AssemblyResolve;

 // Get assembly name

 // Get resource name

 if (resourceName == null)

 // Load assembly from resource

 stream.Read(bytes, 0, bytes.Length);

-If you write your own AssemblyResolve handler, be aware that some calls to for example Assembly.Load(name) can cause a stack overflow, because of recursive calls.
+If you write your own AssemblyResolve handler, be aware that some methods like for example Assembly.Load(name) can cause a stack overflow, because of recursion.
 For more information read this.